Harfenlabor/harfenlabor.com/exampleSite/content/research/venere-che-sona-d-arpa-e-due-amori-marco-marazzoli-at-the-barberini-court.md

 ###### The Barberini Harp at the Museo Nazionale degli Strumenti Musicali (<cap>Fig. 2</cap>)

-It had long been thought that the Barberini family commissioned the painter Giovanni Lanfranco to produce the painting, until it was discovered that it had, in fact, been bequeathed to <span id="person_tag">Antonio Barberini</span> by the famous harpist, composer and singer <span id="person_tag">Marco Marazzoli</span>.<sup>3</sup> This article intends to provide insights into the painting with particular regard to the representation of the harp, and to offer a more precise consideration as to when this painting was created.
+It had long been thought that the Barberini family commissioned the painter Giovanni Lanfranco to produce the painting, until it was discovered that it had in fact been bequeathed to <span id="person_tag">Antonio Barberini</span> by the famous harpist, composer and singer <span id="person_tag">Marco Marazzoli</span>.<sup>3</sup> This article intends to provide insights into the painting with particular regard to the representation of the harp, and to offer a more precise consideration as to when this painting was created.
 Later, we intend to analyse the painting inside Marazzoli's home by relating it to other paintings exhibited there.

 **1)** The painting and Marazzoli